BU Historical Medicine Collection

 The fund

-The University Library of Medical History is characterized by the richness of its heritage collections.
+The University Library of the History of Medicine is distinguished by the richness of its heritage collections

 - 1,000 volumes of manuscripts from the8thto the19thcentury

-- all theses from the medical faculties of Montpellier and Paris since the18thcentury
+- All dissertations from the medical schools of Montpellier and Paris since the18thcentury

-- the archives of the Faculty from its origins to 1810
+- The archives of the Faculty from its founding to 1810

 History of the collection

-Although we know that a library existed at the Faculty of Medicine since the Middle Ages, no works from that period have survived.
-The initial core of the collection came from the Haguenot bequest in 1767.
+Although we know that a library has existed at the Faculty of Medicine since the Middle Ages, no works from that period have survived.
+The core of the collection dates back to the Haguenot bequest in 1767.

-The existing collection was actually built up in the early19thcentury by Gabriel Prunelle, the faculty's medical librarian, who drew on revolutionary confiscations from all over France, following an encyclopedic program.
+The existing collection was in fact assembled in the early19thcentury by Gabriel Prunelle, the Faculty’s physician-librarian, drawing on revolutionary confiscations throughout France and following an encyclopedic program.

-In the 19th and20thcenturies, the library grew through donations and bequests, as well as purchases.
+In the 19th and20thcenturies, the library grew through donations and bequests, as well as through purchases.

-Consisting of manuscripts and printed works, the collection is encyclopedic in nature, with medicine accounting for just under half of the holdings.
+Comprising manuscripts and printed works, the collection is encyclopedic in scope, with medicine accounting for just under half of the holdings.

 - 1,000 manuscripts, two-thirds of which date from the Middle Ages, covering all fields of knowledge

-- Archives: the Medical Library preserves and manages the Faculty's historical archives, dating back to the French Revolution, and also ensures access to modern archives, under the responsibility of the archivist at the University of Montpellier.
+- Archives: The Medical Library preserves and manages the Faculty’s historical archives, dating back to the French Revolution, and also makes modern archives available to the public, under the supervision of the archivist at the University of Montpellier

-These exceptional collections, which are not only accessible to the academic community, offer numerous research topics, including medical literature from the Middle Ages tothe 19thcentury, the history of the Montpellier Faculty of Medicine, manuscripts from the Clairvaux library, manuscripts from the Albani collection, the library of the Bouhier family of parliamentarians, travelogues, and more.
+These exceptional collections, which are not restricted to the academic community, offer a wide range of research topics, including medical literature from the Middle Ages tothe 19thcentury, the history of the Montpellier Faculty of Medicine, the manuscripts of the Clairvaux Library, the manuscripts of the Albani collection, the library of the Bouhier family of parliamentarians, and travel accounts…

 The Manuscripts Heritage Collection

-The manuscript collection is particularly rich and valuable, with remarkable diversity.
-It comprises 1,000 volumes, two-thirds of which predate the printing press, and around 160 of which date fromthe 13thcentury.
+The manuscript collection is particularly rich and valuable, and remarkably diverse.
+It comprises 1,000 volumes, two-thirds of which predate the printing press, and approximately 160 date back tothe 13thcentury.

-Among the different languages, Latin is the most common, but there are also Greek, Arabic, Italian, French (Oc and Oïl), and others.
-Several fields are represented: first and foremost, belles-lettres (ancient authors, philosophy, linguistics, literature, etc.), then religious books (Bibles, Books of Hours, breviaries, etc.), medicine (although only a small number of works are ancient), and many other subjects.
+Among the various languages represented, Latin predominates, but there are also works in Greek, Arabic, Italian, and French (Occitan and Oïl)… Several fields are represented: first and foremost, the humanities (authors of Antiquity, philosophy, linguistics, literature…), followed by religious books (Bibles, Hours, and breviaries…), medicine—though only a small number of works in this category are ancient—and many other subjects.

-The presentation of these volumes also varies; some are richly illustrated, while others may be austere, glossed, etc.
+The presentation of these volumes also varies; some are richly illustrated, while other collections may be austere, glossed, etc.

-Some examples include an8th-centuryPsalter attributed to Charlemagne, a14th-centuryBible historiale, several versions of the Roman de la Rose, Perceval, Albucasis's Chirurgie in the Occitan language, Queen Christina of Sweden's correspondence, and Guichenon's archives on the Savoy region.
+A few examples: an8th-centuryPsalter known as the Psalter of Charlemagne, a14th-centuryBible historiale, several versions of the Romance of the Rose, Perceval, Albucasis’s Surgery in the Occitan language…, the correspondence of Queen Christina of Sweden, or Guichenon’s archival collections on the Savoy region…

 Antique prints

-Here are some notable titles or areas in the history of publishing or literature that appear in the print collection:
+Here are some notable titles and subject areas from the history of publishing and literature that are included in the print collection:

-- Medicine from the Middle Ages to the19thcentury: Galen, Hippocrates, Vesalius' richly illustrated anatomies, Ambroise Paré
+- Medicine from the Middle Ages to the19thcentury: Galen, Hippocrates, Vesalius’s richly illustrated anatomical works, Ambroise Paré

-- all major dictionaries and encyclopedias, including those of Diderot and d'Alembert
+- all the major dictionaries and encyclopedias, including those by Diderot and d’Alembert

-- major accounts of voyages around the world, including a copy of the Expedition to Egypt
+- major travel accounts from around the world, including a copy of *The Egyptian Expedition*

-- French literature, but also English and Italian works, classical literature with editions by Alde, Elsevier, etc.
+- French literature, as well as English and Italian works, and classical literature, including editions by Alde, Elsevier, etc.

 - philosophy